QasimQuaid/Tasbeeh_Recorder/README.md

 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at qasimquaid@gmail.com or by post to:
+If you have questions or comments about this notice, you may email us at quepertech@gmail.com or by post to:

-Qasim Quaid
+Queper Tech
 218 C Ghani Bukhari Road
-Sadar Bazar, Cantt
+Multan Cantt
 Multan, Punjab 60000
 Pakistan